10 Things for Kids to Sell at School for Extra Cash

 5. Host Paid Study Group/Tutoring Sessions

 Encourage your kid to provide an above-board service.
-They can host paid study groups or tutoring sessions on a subject they are most comfortable with.
+They can host paid study groups or become a tutor on a subject they are most comfortable with.
 Whether this is a small group of only a couple of students or a larger gathering, your teen can help these students be successful in the subject they are struggling with.
 Your kid’s expertise will be needed, especially if there is a big exam upcoming.

 This study group can take place once per week for an hour.
 Additionally, they can host this group for a few hours the week leading up to an exam to help others with their final prep.
 Either way your kid wants to offer this service, they can charge per hour per student who joins.
 This could easily turn into a $50+ session for one hour depending on how many students show up.